 Current Research Studies

+Patients who receive chemotherapy for cancer may experience problems with their attention, learning, and memory that they did not have before receiving chemotherapy.
 The purpose of this study is to test how well adults with Chemotherapy Related Cognitive Impairment (CRCI) are able to complete a computerized program designed to improve certain types of “thinking” skills that are important for daily life functioning.
-This intervention has been shown to improve both cognitive skills and mood in older adults with depression, and our hope is that it will have similar positive effects in those with CRCI.
+This intervention has been shown to improve both cognitive skills and mood in older adults with depression, and our hope is that it will have similar positive effects in those with Chemotherapy Related Cognitive Impairment (CRCI).

-MIND study: Treatment Study for MCI (Mild Cognitive Impairment )
+MIND - Treatment Study for MCI (Mild Cognitive Impairment )

 MIND is a two-year clinical study testing whether the safe use of nicotine, delivered via a patch, can improve memory and functioning in people who have been diagnosed with mild memory loss or mild cognitive impairment (MCI).
 Participants must be healthy, non-smoking adults over the age of 55.
 Volunteers do not have to be previously diagnosed with MCI.
 Memory testing will be done at the screening visit to determine eligibility.